 The tide is personified when it seems to call out to the sailor.
 This reinforces the idea that the sea has a mind and emotions of its own.
 It also suggests a kind of hypnotic power that the sea has over the sailor.
 To a certain degree, the sailor feels almost forced to go to sea.

 The wind, like the sea, comes alive in this poem.
 It too is personified when it is said to be singing.
 The word "song" suggests a beautiful and melodious sound, emphasizing the sailor's positive experience of the sea.

 (These instructions are completely customizable.
-After clicking "Copy Assignment to Account", change the description of the assignment in your Dashboard.)
+After clicking "Use This Assignment With My Students", change the description of the assignment in your Dashboard.)

-- Save and submit storyboard to assignment.
+- Save and submit your storyboard.

 (Modify this basic rubric by clicking the link below.
 You can also create your own on Quick Rubric.)